 In response to the situation, KFC ran a tongue-in-cheek newspaper ad with an apology.
 The ad featured an empty chicken bucket branded with “FCK” in place of the restaurant’s iconic logo.
 Needless to say, the slipup helped KFC secure positive publicity and showed they can take a joke.

 As your business grows, your integrity in business will become part of a much bigger structure.
 The moment you bring in new talent to the company or partner up with other independent contractors, you assume moral responsibility for the people you choose to work with.

 You can’t hope to run a business with integrity if your team doesn’t play along.
 Individuals contribute their personal values across the entire organization, so it’s your job to find and hire the right kind of people.

 Since integrity in business works both top-down and bottom-up, it would be unreasonable to expect employees to exhibit a pristine work ethic and make sound business decisions if you don’t provide the right example.

 Workplace culture and its standards are constantly changing.
 Saying and doing things that were acceptable 20 years ago is not going to cut it today.

 You need to allow some headspace for your integrity to grow and evolve too.
 Don’t become fixed or defensive.
-Instead, stay open to continuous learning and improvement as you, your business and the world around changes.
+Instead, stay open to continuous learning and improvement as you, your business, and the world around you changes.

 Four Ways to Improve Integrity in Your Business

 Integrity is not an innate skill.
 Instead, you should think of it as a muscle that can get stronger or go soft when not used.

 1. Evaluate It on a Personal Level